 - 1. Explanation of the requirements of a standard club and the duties of club officers and members by the local leader or extension agent. - 2.
-Election of club officers from the membership of the club.

-3. Discussion and selection of a name for the club.

-4. Adoption of constitution.
-(Idaho 4-H Club Manual).

-5. Decision upon place, hour, and date of meeting.
-6. Appointment of committees.

-7. Meeting turned over to the local leader for the instruction period.

-II.
-Instruction:

-1. Local leader gives brief outline of main club events of year, such as:

-a.
-Six or more regular meetings.

-b.
-Exhibiting at spring breed shows and fall fairs.

-c.
-Judging teams competing with other clubs.

-d.
-Fitting and showing contests.

-e.
-Demonstrations given before public audiences.

-f.
-Club tour.

-2. Distribution of club literature and record books.

-3. Discussion relative to securing calves.
-(See page 11).

-4. Discussion of how records are to be kept.
+Election of club officers from the membership of the club. - 3.
+Discussion and selection of a name for the club. - 4.
+Adoption of constitution.
+(Idaho 4-H Club Manual). - 5.
+Decision upon place, hour and date of meeting. - 6.
+Appointment of committees. - 7.
+Meeting turned over to the local leader for the instruction period. - II.
+Instruction: - 1.
+Local leader gives brief outline of main club events of year, such as: - a.
+Six or more regular meetings. - b.
+Exhibiting at spring breed shows and fall fairs. - c.
+Judging teams competing with other clubs. - d.
+Fitting and showing contests. - e.
+Demonstrations given before public audiences. - f.
+Club tour. - 2.
+Distribution of club literature and record books. - 3.
+Discussion relative to securing calves.
+(See page 12). - 4.
+Discussion of how records are to be kept. - 5.
 Outline program for next meeting and make assignments.
 (Assign topics outlined in next meeting to individual members.)

-6. Recreation period.

 All members should learn the national 4-H Club Pledge before the next club meeting, and answer roll call by giving the pledge.
-(Idaho 4-H Club Manual.)
+(Idaho 4-H Club Manual.) - III.
+Recreation Period-Games, picnics, refreshments, and other entertainment arranged by social committee.